-NOTES

-- All Obstruction data, runway coordinates and elevations for ARP, runway ends, and displaced thresholds have been obtained from the 2016 Quantum Spatial survey.
+NOTES Coordinates and elevations for ARP, runway ends, and displaced thresholds have been obtained from the 2016 Quantum Spatial survey.
 Please note that the coordinates and elevation values are different from the published values on the FAA 5010.
-Therefore, the FAA 5010 for SGJ needs to be updated. - 2.
-Future Runway 13R-31L Preliminary runway end elevations were obtained using Google Earth. - Roadway and obstacle obstructions within the first 100 feet MSL of the approach surfaces are identified and analyzed on the approach plan and profile sheets. - 4.
-All Object Elevations are current as of this ALP Update and are subject to change.
+Therefore, the FAA 5010 for SGJ needs to be updated.
+Threshold Siting Surfaces are included on the Plan and Profile Drawings in this ALP Drawing